 Applicants who have submitted a complete application on time will be invited to participate in our aptitude assessment.
 There are two ways to be admitted to our Master Program in Political Science:

-- A minimum of 90 ECTS points in political science, and particularly in the modules of the three political science sub-divisions of political theory, political systems, and international relations.
+- A minimum of 90 ECTS points in political science, and particularly in the modules of the three political science subdivisions of political theory, political systems, and international relations,

-Written Aptititude Test
+Written Aptitude Test

 All other applicants whose leaving certificates do not fulfill the pre-selection criteria, will receive a written invitation to the aptitude test (see above).

-The purpose of this assessment process is to establish whether, in addition to the skills acquired in the candidate’s first academic degree program, the candidate also has an aptitude for the special qualitative requirements of the master degree program.
+The purpose of this assessment process is to establish whether, in addition to the skills acquired in the candidate’s first academic degree program, the candidate also has an aptitude for the special qualitative requirements of the master degree programme.

 These include a deeper knowledge of, and the ability to conduct, problem-analysis, the ability to think abstractly and concretely, and the ability to adapt already known approaches to new research questions in the three branches of political science: political theory, political systems, and international relations.
 The master degree program also requires the knowledge of empirical political research methods, research oriented and scholarly work methods, and adequate German and English language skills.